linuxlawson/texpert/README.md

 Texpert was desgined with linux for use on linux but can be made to work on other operating systems.

 Macs:
-Mac users should have no problem as long as OS-x is installed (since OS-x is Unix based).
+Mac users should have no problem as long as OS X is installed (since OS X is Unix based).

 Windows:
 Windows users will need to make program executable using PyInstaller or similiar program.